miguilimzero/filament-auto-panel/README.md

 #### Soft Deletes

-The package will detect if the table has soft deletes or not by checking if it has the `SoftDeletes` trait, by checking if `bootSoftDeletes` method exists, in the Model.
-If soft deletes is detected, the will appended the `TrashedFilter` to the filters.
+The package will detect if the table has soft deletes or not by checking if it has the `SoftDeletes` trait, by checking if `bootSoftDeletes` method exists in the model.
+If soft deletes is detected, it will append the `TrashedFilter` to the table filters.

 #### Primary Key

-Filament Auto will try to detect the primary key by using the `getKeyName()` from the resource or relation manager Model.
+Filament Auto will try to detect the primary key by using the `getKeyName()` from the resource / relation manager model.
 The primary key will be searchable by default.
 It will also be copyable in table and infolist.

 #### Relationship Linking